kdrag0nx/Navigation-View-Android-Studio-Java/README.md

 >private BottomNavigationView bottomNavigationView;

-and also assign it with id:
+and also assign it with id in `onCreate Method`:
 >bottomNavigationView = findViewById(R.id.nav_view);

  and then overall code :